LucasNoffsMotta/Football-Simulator/README.md

-This is a basic simple code made to simulate football games and a simple championship.
+This is a basic code made to simulate football games and a simple championship.

 This project is still being developed.